dominion321/storefront-backend-with-postgres/README.md

 - This repo contains the backend solution of the storfront backend project.
 To get started, clone this repo and run `npm install` in your terminal at the project root.

 ## Setup and Required Document edits
 - To make this application tailored to your specifications, you need to create a `.env` file.
 Follow the requirements for that file from the `.example-env` file.
+To test, set ENV=test.
+To run on development mode, set ENV=dev
 - You would also need to run `docker compose up` to set up the database for the application.
 ### Note:
  Having the docker desktop application is a requirement to carry out this operation.
 To install, visit [this website](https://docs.docker.com/engine/install/)